Abetsuacc/Lab4_Test/README.md

     response = requests.get(BASE_URL + deck_id + "/draw/?count=2")
     data = response.json()
     return data["cards"], data["remaining"]
+# Added function only to reshuffle the deck instead of creating a new one. will be used later
+    def ReShuffleDeck(deck_id):
+    response = requests.get(BASE_URL + deck_id + "/shuffle/")
+    data = response.json
+    return data["remaining"]

-# Ranking system for cards
+# Ranking system for cards that are strings.
     def ConvertValues(value):
     if value == "ACE":
         return 14